KacieAhmed/Alchemy-TakeHome/README.md

-* How gas fees are calculated
+* How transaction fees are calculated
 *